You will know the truth and the truth will set you free

 Jesus Himself stated in Jn.
 8:23-24, “...If you do not believe that I Am He, [YHWH the Heavenly Father Who sent Me, Jn.
 8:18-19,] you will die in your sins…” [The Old Testament YHWH, meaning “I Am,”] confirmed in Isa.
 43:10b-11 that ‘He and His Son’ are The Inseparable Godhead.
-He declared, “...Understand that I Am He… Before Me there was no God formed nor shall there be after Me.
+He declared, “...Understand that I Am He… Before Me there was no God formed nor will there be after Me.
 I, even I Am the Lord, and besides Me there is no Savior...”

 Jesus is called “Everlasting Father” in the Old Testament, but a New Testament Paul distinctly said in 1 Cor.
 8:5-7, “Even if there are so-called gods [the plural elohim,] whether in heaven or on earth, (as there are many gods and many lords,) yet, for us, there is One God, the Father, of Whom are all things; and we for Him; and One Lord Jesus Christ, [Our Everlasting Father in human form,] through Whom are all things, and through Whom we live.
 However, there is not in everyone that knowledge...”

 The incarnation of the Lord Jesus Christ was clearly prophesied in the Old Testament as we have seen, but He was only revealed at His birth at the dawning of the New Testament.
 From that moment on, God the Father was fulfilling, (Mt.
 5:17,) the Old Testament Covenant’s ceremonial law to establish the New Testament Covenant of grace in Jesus Christ His Son, (Hebrews chapters 7-9.)
 It was no coincidence that a New Testament Peter recited the Old Testament prophecy in Isa.
 28:16 concerning this Hebrew Savior when he said, “...There is no other Name given among men by which we must be saved, [except the Name of The Lord [or “I Am”/YHWH] Jesus!]”
 (Acts 4:10-12.)